simsong/stats_2010/recon2/README.md

 This coding form resulted in very sparse problems and huge LP files.
 The LP files were also very hard to audit and to map to specific tables, which made it difficult to map the methodology to other problem regimes.

 The new coding format creates multiple variables for each person.
-The coding method using the above is:
+The coding starts by assuming that we are solving tract-by-tract, so the variables do not encode state, county or tract information.
+Instead, the variable looks like this:

-    P02198_000300_1010_xxxx   - a unique identifier for each person on the block. xxxx is a hexadecimal number ranging from 0000 to ffff, allowing for up to 65,536 people per block.
+    P1010_x   - a unique identifier for each person on block 1010. x is a decimal number ranging from 0 to the maximum number of people on the block.

 For each person, there are

-    P02198_000300_1010_xxxx_A - person abcd's Age  [0..110]
+    P1010_xA - person x's Age  [0..110]
-    P02198_000300_1010_xxxx_R - person abcd's Race # [0..63]
-    P02198_000300_1010_xxxx_H - person abcd's Hispanic code [0,1]
+    P1010_xH - person x's Hispanic code [0,1]
-    P02198_000300_1010_xxxx_S - person abcd's sex code [0,1]
+    P1010_xS - person x's sex code [0,1]

-Race coding:  This reconstruction treats race as a bitfield.
-This is NOT the standard census coding, but that it allows for significantly more efficient representations.
-Our coding is:

-     0x01 - White (WHITE)
+    P1010_xw - person x's is White [0,1]
-     0x02 - Black or African American (BLACK)
-     0x04 - American Indian or Alaksa Native (AIAN) 0x08 - Asian (ASIAN)
+    P1010_xb - person x's is Black or African American [0,1] P1010_xi - person x's is American Indian or Alaska Native [0,1] P1010_xs - person x's is Asian [0,1]
-     0x10 - Native Hawaiian or Other Pacific Islander (NHOPI) 0x20 - Some Other Race (SOR)
+    P1010_xh - person x's is Native Hawaiian or Other Pacific Islander [0,1] P1010_xo - person x's is Some Other Race [0,1]

 Database reconstruction can be performed almost entirely with block-level data (most of the relevant tabels are published at the block level).
 However, single-year age is only published at the tract level.
 Thus, the solution approach is to construct constraints for every block in the tract and for the tract as a whole, and then to solve tract-by-tract.

 Solution approach is as follows.